 Every company gets frustrated customers—sometimes they’re so frustrated that it almost doesn’t seem real.
 In those moments, instead of getting defensive or frustrated, try to understand.
 Using customer service phrases like “may I ask why that is?” gives your customer an opening to explain how they are feeling or why they are so agitated.

 Everyone’s had an experience where they got bounced from customer service representative to representative—and it’s the worst!
 Your team should read through all of the details about each customer before responding.
 The better you can acquaint yourself with their troubles, and their situation, the better their experience will be.

 Use caring phrases to level up your support

-You probably already offer great support to your customers, but these 26 customer service phrases can take it up to the next level.
+You probably already offer great support to your customers, but these 25 customer service phrases can take it up to the next level.
 Add them to your TextExpander snippets to make it even easier to incorporate them throughout your day.
-Boost your humanity, humility, and your relationship with your customers by including this messaging in your next response.
-We’re sure your customers will appreciate it.

 Have an awesome tried-and-true customer service phrase that your team loves?
 Let us know in the comments.